HuberyRicardo/base-simple-poll/README.md

 ```

 After cloning, review the files in the project root to identify the technology stack, dependency manager, and available commands.

+## Setup

+The exact setup steps depend on the files included in the repository.

+Common project files to check include:

+- `package.json`
+- `requirements.txt`
+- `pyproject.toml`